crispinamuriel/corp/README.md

 ## Deployed with Vercel

-This project has been deployed to production using Vercel.
-You can find the production link [here](https://corp-ka3atibfe-crispina-muriels-projects.vercel.app)
+This Next.js project has been deployed to production using *Vercel*.
+You can find the production link [here.](https://corp-ka3atibfe-crispina-muriels-projects.vercel.app)

 ## Info